Jason360x/Portfolio/README.md

 Features:
 - 2 RPGs implemented with their respective rulesets
-- Automatic switch to english language if the current locale is not German
+- Automatic switch to English language if the current locale is not German
-- Creation of save file using XML
+- Creation of save files using XML
 - Import and export of save files using .zip
 - Shop function that allows the creation of an item table and later display in the respective RPG
 - Dice roll function that also allows custom dice